25 Travel Trailer Must-Haves to Get on the Road Now

 PRO TIP: Choose a pure sine wave inverter if you plan to charge a laptop.
 Other inverters can permanently damage a computer.

-RV Leveling & Securing
+Travel Trailer Leveling & Securing

-Each time you park your RV, you’ll need to level it front to back and side to side.
+Each time you park your RV, you must level it side to side and front to back.
 You’ll want to do this for comfort, and your RV fridge needs to be level to operate correctly.
-Slideouts should also be level to evenly distribute the weight and avoid putting strain on specific components.

 15. Trailer Wheel Chocks